 Written and Oral Communication (WOC) Program

-At Mount Union, all students develop oral and written communication skills across the curriculum through the Integrative Core and within their majors and minors.
+At Mount Union, all students develop oral and written communication skills across the curriculum through the Integrative Core as well as within their majors and minors.
 In an effort to gauge communication proficiency, all students submit a WOC Portfolio—including samples of their written and oral communication work developed during their first two years on campus—that is evaluated by numerous trained faculty and staff.
 This portfolio allows students to reflect upon their abilities and receive valuable guidance toward further development.

 Relevant and In-Demand Programs

 Over the course of the past decade, Mount Union has added a number of high-demand and academically rigorous undergraduate majors to its curriculum.
 Recent additions include criminal justice, biomedical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, national security and foreign intelligence analysis, nursing, and risk management and insurance.
 In addition, minors in programs such as sustainability, leadership, and entrepreneurship complement a number of majors and further enhance student success after graduation.

 Mount Union’s Center for Student Success is committed to providing students with resources ranging from help with a class to deciding upon a major.
 The center works in collaboration with students’ professors to provide an array of support, including individual academic counseling and peer tutoring, academic development workshops, and assessments to pinpoint academic strengths.

 Digital, Written, and Oral Communication (DWOC) Studio